lukedays/ExcelNativeAot/README.md

 ### Features

-- 100% C# with unmanaged/native methods directly callable by the Excel C API
+- 100% C# with unmanaged/native methods directly callable by Excel (the C/C++ projects are used just for debugging)
+- Access to the C/XLL and COM APIs
 - No need for .NET runtimes for deployment
 - Better performance and/or hot reloading (possibly?)

-### Instructions for the COM API
+### Instructions

 - Clone the project
-- Set `ManagedCaller` as the starting project if it's not already
-- Debug > Start Debugging by using the `ManagedCaller` settings

-### Instructions for the C API

-- Clone the project
-- Set `Addin` as the starting project if it's not already
+- Set `ExcelNativeDebugger` as the starting project if it's not already
-- Debug > Start Debugging by using the `Excel` settings
-- Debug > Attach to Process... and choose `EXCEL.EXE`
 - Open `TestSheet.xlsx`
 - Tweak settings/paths if necessary